HMS Renown (1798): Fate

 Renown was laid up at Plymouth in 1811 and hulked in 1814.
 She was broken up in May 1835.

 Renown in fiction

 In the Horatio Hornblower novels of C. S. Forester, a ship of the line named the Renown (unrelated to the historical Renown of this period), is featured in the novel Lieutenant Hornblower.
-In the story, the ship's mad captain is injured after falling through a hatch, and the junior officers must take over on adventures in the West Indies.
-The mysterious circumstances of the Captain's fall become of great importance to the court martial panel later on in the story.
+In the story, the ship's mad captain is injured after falling through a hatch in mysterious circumstances, and the junior officers must take over on adventures in the West Indies.
 In Hornblower (TV series) this story was related in the fifth and sixth episodes, Mutiny and Retribution.